psoukie/zipchord/README.md

 _ZipChord_ leverages Zipf's law to make your typing faster and more comfortable by allowing you to use chords for frequent words (or other creative uses) together with regular typing.

-For a more details on why this is useful, see [ZipChord: Hybrid Chorded Keyboard](https://pavelsoukenik.com/zipchord-hybrid-chorded-keyboard).
+For more details on why this is useful, see [ZipChord: Hybrid Chorded Keyboard](https://pavelsoukenik.com/zipchord-hybrid-chorded-keyboard).

 ## Installation